Casado con hijos (Chilean TV series)

 It was produced by Roos Film and Sony Pictures Television International and aired on the Chilean channel Megavisión.
-Its running time was about thirty to forty minutes and had four seasons.
+Its running time was about thirty to forty minutes.
+It had four seasons.

-Casado con Hijos was the most watched sitcom in the history of Chilean television, some of its episodes reaching more than 40 points of rating.
+Casado con hijos was the most-watched sitcom in the history of Chilean television; some of its episodes reached more than 40 points of rating.

 Synopsis

-The Larrain's are a particular Chilean family.
-They are characterized for being a bit lazy, watching television all day, being messy and with no hope of social mobility.
+The Larrains are a Chilean family.
+They are a bit lazy, watch television all day, are messy and have no hope of social mobility.

-Tito met his wife Quena (a Coihueco native) when they were in high school.
-Quena ended up pregnant and had no other choice but to marry Tito.
+Tito met his wife, Quena, (a Coihueco native) when they were in high school.
+Quena became pregnant and had no choice but to marry Tito.
 Tito is a hooligan of the soccer team Unión Española, just like Fernando Larraín, the actor who portrays him.

-Tito's family used to have a lot of money, but they lost everything on the economic crisis of 1982.
-His family left the country and Tito stayed in Chile by himself.
+Tito's family used to have a lot of money but lost everything on the economic crisis of 1982.
+His family left the country, and Tito stayed in Chile by himself.
 He never got into college because he had no money.
-It was then that he looked for a job and the only thing he could find was a position as a seller in a women's shoe shop, in a mall in Downtown Santiago called “El Conde del Calzado”.
-Now, after 19 years of marriage, he's still working in the same pathetic job.
+He looked for a job and could find only a position as a salesman in a women's shoe shop, in a mall in Downtown Santiago called El Conde del Calzado.
+After 19 years of marriage, he still has that job.

 Series overview

 First season

-The First season Casado con hijos (Married with children) began on Tuesday, May 2, 2006, replacing the legendary Mr. Bean and concluded on Friday, September 29 of that year.
+The First season Casado con hijos (Married with children) began on Tuesday, May 2, 2006, replacing Mr. Bean, and ended on Friday, September 29 of that year.

 In adaptation, originally completed with only 25 chapters distributed Monday through Friday, but due to the success of the series in Chile, screenwriters and producers decided to make a Second Season.